John Bolton: North Korea and Iran

 Speaking to a meeting of Iranian exile group Mujahedin-e-Khalq in March 2018, Bolton said the Trump administration should follow the goal of regime change in Iran and that "before 2019, we here will celebrate in Tehran!"

 In 2019, Bolton, Israeli Prime Minister Benjamin Netanyahu and Secretary of State Mike Pompeo successfully sabotaged Trump's attempts to open diplomatic channels with Iran.

 On January 3, 2020, the high-level Iranian General, Qasem Soleimani, was killed in a U.S. drone strike, which considerably heightened the existing tensions between the two countries.
 In a tweet, Bolton called the airstrike a "long in the making, this was a decisive blow against Iran's malign Quds Force activities worldwide.
 Hope this is the first step to regime change in Tehran."

+In early 2026, Bolton actively defended joint U.S.-Israeli military strikes against Iran, describing them as "justifiable and necessary" to achieve regime change.
+He argued that destroying the Iranian regime was the only way to eliminate its nuclear threat.

+In January and February 2026, Bolton continued to argue that an Iranian regime change could be pursued without a large ground invasion, instead by striking instruments of Iranian state power, including the IRGC and Basij militia.
+In March and April 2026, he criticised Trump's Iran-war planning and ceasefire approach, opposing an extended ceasefire and supporting militarily reopening the strait rather than making concessions to Tehran.
+In June 2026, Bolton criticised a reported U.S.-Iran framework deal, saying Iran had outmanoeuvred Trump and that the United States had sacrificed strategic leverage to reopen the Strait of Hormuz and lower energy prices.

 People's Mujahedin of Iran

 Prior to it being de-listed by the U.S. as a Foreign Terrorist Organization in 2012, Bolton spoke in favor of the People's Mujahedin of Iran (also known as the Mujahedin-e Khalq, or MEK), MEK has opposed the Iranian theocratic state since shortly after the 1979 Iranian Revolution.
 According to his financial disclosure, he was given $40,000 for his 2016 speech to MEK.
 According to the 5 U.S.C. app. § 101-required 'US Public Financial Disclosure Report' (2018) for Bolton, released by Al-Monitor, he has received $40,000 of speaking fee for "Global Events–European Iranian Events" on June 1, 2017, the same day he made a speech for the MEK in a gathering in Paris, France.
-In May 2018, Joanne Stocker, a journalist and researcher studying the MEK, told Richard Engel of MSNBC that she estimates Bolton was paid "on the low-end, $180,000".
-Bolton's office has refused to comment on the matter.